mcflugen/wsspe_2014/README.md

 # README #

-This is a LaTeX version of the paper we're intending to submit to the [WSSSPE2][wssspe2] workshop:
+This is a LaTeX version of the paper we're intending to submit to the special issue for the [Journal of Open Research Software][jors] that was the result of the [WSSSPE2][wssspe2] workshop:

 *Working towards Sustainable Software for Science: Practice and Experiences*